Installation

 Prerequisites

+To build from source you also need the Dart SDK 3.12+ — available at dart.dev/get-dart.
 If you already have the Flutter SDK installed, the Dart SDK is included.
-You can verify with dart --version.
+Verify with dart --version.

 Install from Source